 Below you will find updates on steps the Central New York Community Foundation and CNY Philanthropy Center are taking to operate safely.

-11/5/2020 Update: Through March 31, 2021, the Community Foundation will continue to work primarily virtually, while a limited number of staff will work from our office on a rotating basis.
+3/17/2021 Update: Through July 2, 2021, the Community Foundation will work in a hybrid virtual/in-office model, allowing for staff to work from our office on a rotating basis.
 This will allow us to adhere to social distancing protocols put forth by the CDC and local, state and federal governments while also continuing to serve you to our highest standard of quality and integrity.
 While the CNY Philanthropy Center remains closed to external events and meetings, our meeting rooms are open only for CNY Philanthropy Center tenants to hold essential meetings that are within New York State’s guidelines, upon review of the organization’s reopen plans.
 Tenant-sponsored third-party events and meetings are not currently allowed.

-In addition, we have implemented the following protocols to ensure the CNY Philanthropy Center is a safe place for our staff and tenants to work.
+The following protocols remain in place to ensure the CNY Philanthropy Center is a safe place for our staff and tenants to work.

 - All external organizations’ meetings and events at the CNY Philanthropy Center are cancelled until further notice.
 We will continue to reassess based on the most current information.